OP-TED/eForms-SDK/README.md

 This project aims to provide the necessary tools for being able to build valid eForms notices.
 It is composed of the following:
 - `schemas`: This folder contains a provisional release of the schemas.
-There are currently based on an interim version of Pre-Award UBL 2.3 document types and is therefore not yet ready for use.
+There are based on Pre-Award document types of the [UBL 2.3 standard](https://docs.oasis-open.org/ubl/UBL-2.3.html).
 The adopted approach is to keep the whole set of UBL elements but only support the use of a subset.
 It provides the advantage of having the rules outside of the schema.
 Adding extra fields for which a UBL element already exists will not require the definition of a new schema.
 - `docs`: This folder contains documentation in English which provides explanations and snippets in addition to the schema.
 - `schematrons`: This folder contains Schematron rules which are used to check the validity of notices as per the eForms regulation.
 Any kind of rule or constraint is implemented in Schematron.